- Book Cart

 Explore the Books a la Carte classroom online booking for available dates to schedule your next orientation.
 All blue orientation slots are open orientations.
 All red slots are booked orientations.
 A confirmation email will be sent shortly.

-- Get Flex Credit for Consulting with a Librarian to learn how to incorporate library resources into your classroom to help students succeed.
+- Get Flex Credit for Consulting with a Faculty Librarian to learn how to incorporate library resources into your classroom to help students succeed.

 - Contact your library liaison to set up an appointment to learn about library resources available to you and your students.